This website uses cookies to ensure you get the best experience

 Overall, in the VR entertainment industry, low capacity is one of the main challenges.
 In traditional VR games, where players mostly remain in one place during gameplay, they occupy a relatively small area—about 3 square meters per person.
 However, in free-roam games that we develop, the entire gaming space is actively utilized: players not only walk but also run, and sometimes even crawl in games that include elements of height-induced fear.
 As a result, the required space increases significantly.
 For example, in a 100-square-meter arena, up to 6 players can play simultaneously.
 While this lowers capacity, it enables the creation of a unique gameplay experience that attracts customers and justifies the higher price of the game.

 We recommend using large 10×10 meter arenas as the primary feature of a VR club.
-Our network includes successful examples of clubs with a single arena: the first ANVIO club in Moscow, a club in Volgograd, as well as popular locations within our international network in São Paulo, South Carolina, Saudi Arabia, and others.
+Our international network includes successful examples of clubs with a single arena, such as locations in Sao Paulo (Brazil), Greenville (USA), Saudi Arabia, and other international destinations.

 However, such clubs have fairly high requirements.
 It is important to choose the rented space correctly to ensure an optimal ratio between rent and revenue.
 Consistently high occupancy, especially during peak hours, and effective marketing are crucial.
 By meeting these conditions, it is possible to achieve the planned profitability targets.